-Quick editing tip: I really can't say enough about the Pretty Actions Fairyland Actions and Overlays.
-This collection makes it super easy to add beautiful and unique magical touches like wings, fairly lights, sunrays, fireflies, and more that will really enhance your fantasy portraits!
+Quick editing tip: I really can't say enough about the Pretty Actions, Fairyland Actions and Overlays.
+This collection makes it super easy to add beautiful and unique magical touches like wings, fairy lights, sunrays, fireflies, and more that will enhance your fantasy portraits!

-Just take a look at my before and after images included in this post!
+Just look at my before and after images included in this post!
 I used the Fairyland collection on all of these!

 Here are some additional things to take into account before your photoshoot:

 After you create the vision for your session, it’s time to take action and complete the pre-planning.
 You will need to finalize your location and confirm the wardrobe.

 Once you’ve decided on your location, it’s always a good idea to go there in advance (preferably at the same time of day the session is scheduled for).
 This will give you an idea of what the lighting will be like at that time of day.
 It will also give you ideas about where to place your subject.
 Sometimes I bring an assistant to take test images; however, a doll can even work as a test subject for this purpose.

 Next, you will want to confirm the wardrobe.
 You will need to verify whether or not the client is bringing their own wardrobe for your little fairy or if you need to set aside the proper fairy dress(es) from your prop stash.

 If you decide to order or rent a dress for your fantasy portrait session, you must allow enough time BEFORE THE SESSION so the items will arrive in time for your subject to try on and ensure they fit properly.